How Dentists Keep Patients Safe from Infectious Diseases

 We always want to make sure each patient feels confident and informed about their treatment.

 According to the(OSHA), infectious diseases can spread by:

-- Indirect Contact: touching a doorknob used by someone infected, using dental instruments that haven’t been properly sterilized and disinfected.
+- Indirect Contact: Touching a doorknob used by someone infectious.
+Using dental instruments that aren't sterilized and disinfected.

-- Airborne: someone sneezes and the infectious particles momentarily hang in the air until it is breathed in by someone else.
+- Airborne: Someone sneezes and the infectious particles hang in the air.

 What Do Dentists Do to Keep Patients Safe?

-Many dentists also make sure staff completes the Annual Infection Control/OSHA training, which includes training for front desk staff too.
+Many dentists make sure their staff completes the Annual Infection Control/OSHA training.
+This includes front desk staff.

-If you are unsure about what your dentist does to protect your health, we recommend giving them a call.
+If you are unsure of what your dentist does to protect your health, we recommend giving them a call.

-In the 1970s, Dr. James Crawford asked dentists to dip their fingers in red paint (to represent saliva) before beginning dental checkups on mannequins.
-The experiment quickly showed that saliva from a patient’s mouth can contaminate other objects in the room.
+In the 1970s, Dr. James Crawford asked dentists to dip their fingers in red paint (to represent saliva).
+Then he asked them to perform dental checkups on mannequins.